-Posted at 09:48h in Creative Pattern Making, Intermediate, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Vintage Patterns 0 Comments
+Posted at 09:48h in Pattern Making, Pattern Making Instructions, Pattern Puzzles, Vintage Patterns 0 Comments

 Trawling through my blog post archive I’ve come to realise that many of my posts have vintage content, and I discover there are at least twenty vintage posts!
 So this Vintage Inspired Round-Up is to refresh your memory of some of my earlier Pattern Puzzle posts and to share a few points in history where vintage style has influenced my work.
 Where does it all start?

 My first ever vintage inspired post was to decipher the blurry, back of envelope sketch and somehow explain the pattern making.
 This turned out to be a very popular post in the early days of my blog.
 So that was a massive clue that my audience also enjoyed vintage style.
 In some cases the posts are a direct translation of the historic detail.
 On other occasions a small amount of design development brings them into the 21st century.